 Hey Vermont.
 Spring is just around the corner, and it's time to make plans for growing hemp at home.
 CBD anyone?
 I'm offering a workshop in Middlebury to help you get started.

-For me it all began as a younger man, way before hemp and CBD had made the scene.
+When this journey began I was a younger man, a good stretch before hemp and CBD had made the scene.

 I’ve been an organic gardener for as long as I can remember; food, flowers, herbs, fruit trees, you name it.
-Growing up in Oregon in the 1970’s, before eradication teams and drones existed, it seemed to me everyone, including my mom had a little weed in a corner of the garden.
-Ours grew behind the pole beans.
+As a kid in Oregon in the 1970’s - before eradication teams and drones, a little grass in the garden was pretty common.
+My mom had two plants that grew behind the pole beans.
 No big whoop.

 “Nature does not hurry, yet everything is accomplished.” ~ Lao Tzu

 The buzz you hear around the 2018 Farm Bill, that's the sound of the hemp industry coming alive.

 It is an exciting and historic development that the 2018 Farm Bill removes hemp (i.e., Cannabis sativa containing 0.3% THC dry weight or less) from the federal list of controlled substances.
 This forever redefines hemp as an agricultural commodity.

 State Agencies of Agriculture are staffing up; they will play the part of local rule-maker, regulator and enforcer.

 The rise of innovation, production, and sales of hemp and hemp products is upon us.
 As America's newest ag-based economy gears up, we celebrate hemp's reformed legal status.
 Unfortunately, we can't yet cheer its complete emancipation.